-The term "protection order" includes only those orders issued under the domestic-violence or family-violence laws of the issuing State.
-Protection orders issued outside of the domestic or family violence context are not enforceable under the provisions of this Act.
-The scope of enforceable protection orders is further limited by the provisions of Section 3(b) and (d).
+The term "protection order" generally includes only those orders issued under the domestic-violence or family-violence laws of the issuing State and protection orders issued outside of the domestic or family violence context are not enforceable under the provisions of this Act.
+The Act, however, does provide for the enforcement of orders issued under the anti-stalking statutes of the issuing State.
+These statutes will frequently be readily identifiable as specifically proscribing stalking.
+See e.g., Tex.
+Penal Code Ann. § 42.072 (Vernon 2002).
+Anti-stalking statutes may also be found in separate provisions of laws regulating a broader range of activity (e.g., harassment); these laws, however, must contain provisions specifically proscribing stalking.
+See e.g., 18 Pa.
+Cons.
+Stat.
+Ann. § 5504(a.1) (West 2000).
+The scope of enforceable protection orders is further limited by the provisions of Sections 3(b) and (c).
+Courts should construe the meaning of domestic-violence, family-violence, or anti-stalking law broadly in order to further the purpose of the Act, the effective interstate enforcement of protection orders; protection orders, for example, issued under the juvenile law of the issuing State should be enforced if they were issued in the domestic or family violence context.
 In addition, the term "protection order" includes an order modifying a previous order.
 Thus, a modified order, is enforceable, under the Act, in the same manner as a newly issued order.